Estimated reading time: 4 minutes

 Starting your loan broker business.

 Once you’ve finished your broker training and you are ready to start your broker business, there are some things you need to do.
 You can start by choosing a business name and business legal structure.
-Next, if the state in which you reside requires a broker license, make sure you apply for one.
+Next, if the state where you reside requires a broker license, make sure you apply for one.
 An Employer Identification Number, also known as a business tax ID, is mandatory for some small businesses, so consult with an accountant or attorney to see if one applies for your business.

 It is worth noting that an EIN offers several benefits.
 For example, an EIN separates your personal and business finances, helps prevent personal identity theft by keeping your Social Security number private, and streamlines tax deductions and business tax filing.
 In addition, some banks require EINs to open business bank accounts and apply for loans or other types of business funding.

 Then, you will need to apply for a local business license and create a business bank account.
-A business bank account makes it easy to monitor your finances and record your expenses.
+A business bank account makes it easy to monitor your finances and record expenses.

 Get the word out.

 Once your loan broker business opens, you need to market it on an ongoing basis.
 Consider contacting small companies that might need loans or participate in a business loan broker program from a well-regarded lender.
 Other ways to get the word out include joining local business groups, participating in loan broker trade shows, and marketing your business on social media.
-LinkedIn presents you with an excellent opportunity to connect with business owners; the site also has loan broker groups that you can join.
+LinkedIn gives you an excellent opportunity to connect with business owners; the site also has loan broker groups you can join.

 When you start your broker business, you will probably spend a lot of time and effort marketing it and not see an instant return.
 Don’t get frustrated, as this is common among brokers.
 Instead, keep growing your network, and you will see positive results from your marketing and advertising efforts.